Importance of Fruits and Vegetables

 Fruit and vegetables are a vital part of diet around the world.
 Rice, potatoes and bread are near-universal; it is our fruit and vegetables that help define our culture

-This article examines the consumption side of the fresh fruit and vegetable system and profiles the nutritional and health benefits of fruits and vegetables, looks at consumption levels around the world, and the reasons for the sad fact that most people do not eat enough of them to maintain a healthy life.
+This article examines the consumption side of the fresh fruit and vegetable system and profiles the nutritional and health benefits of fruits and vegetables, looks at consumption levels around the world, and the reasons for the sad fact that most people do not eat enough of them to maintain a healthy life and how to correct that.

 Consumption of Fruits and Vegetables